Ada-bindings-project/a-pcre/README.md

 # Project
 Is an Ada-binding to https://www.pcre.org/
-This project is very initial.
+This project is very very initial.